 Sent Home from School because of a Skunk

-My dad was always an early riser and from the country he would drive the 30 miles or so into Milwaukee, Wisconsin where he worked as a carpenter eventually working his way up to becoming the superintendent of a large commercial construction company.
+My dad was always an early riser.
+From our home in the country he would drive the 30 miles or so into Milwaukee, Wisconsin where he worked as a carpenter eventually working his way up to becoming the superintendent of a large commercial construction company.
 He was a hard worker and was very talented.

-The very first home that I remember living in as a child, he and my mother had built from scratch.
-Additions to that home, like the garage, breezeway and sun-room, I do remember being built as time passed.
+The very first home that I remember living in as a child my dad and my mother had built from scratch.
+Additions to that home like the garage, breezeway and sunroom I remember being built as time passed.